ag-chirag/hands-on-data-gemma/README.md

 ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-## Project Structure
+## What's Inside

-- `model.py`: Contains the `DataGemma` and `Claude` classes for interacting with the language models
-- `prompts.py`: Defines the prompts used for generating statistical questions
+- **Code Samples:** Examples of how to set up and run the RAG pipeline with DataGemma.
+- **Prompt Engineering with Claude:** Insights into how specific prompts can coax similar behaviors from Claude without additional training.
-- `data_commons.py`: Handles interactions with the Data Commons API
+- **Data Retrieval Mechanics:** An exploration of how the Data Commons NL API can be leveraged for real-time data fetching.

-- `requirements.txt`: Lists all the Python dependencies required for the project
+## Notes
+- We're using a 2-bit quantized version of the DataGemma 27B model to make it accessible without needing heavyweight hardware.
+- The project is more about exploration than production-ready code—perfect for those who love to dig in and see how things work under the hood.

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Found something interesting?
+Have ideas to push this further?
+Feel free to open an issue or submit a pull request.
+Collaboration is the heart of innovation.

 ## Acknowledgements